GPTGenius/chatgpt-vercel/README.md

 English | [简体中文](./README.zh-CN.md)

 ## Introduction
-Create a private ChatGPT website with one-click for free using Vercel, support muti text conversations/preset prompts/images generation.
+Create a private ChatGPT website with one-click for free using Vercel, support muti **text** / **images generation** conversations.
 Powered by OpenAI API GPT-4/3.5 and Vercel.

 ## Features
 - ⚡ Deploy quickly and for free using Vercel